LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

   --dx12-override-object-names Generates unique names for all ID3D12Objects and
                                assigns each object the generated name.
                                This is intended to assist replay debugging.
+  --batching-memory-usage <pct>
+                               Max amount of memory consumption while loading a trimmed capture file.
+                               Acceptable values range from 0 to 100 (default: 80)
+                               0 means no batching at all
+                               100 means use all available system and GPU memory
 ```